akhaladok/micrometer-tips/index.md

 [Micrometer](https://micrometer.io/) is a metrics facade for JVM-based applications which is widely used and adopted by N26 teams.
-It goes with a plenty of instrumentations for various metric backend datastores, bindings to different components of your services and is a default metrics collector in Spring Boot 2.x.
+It goes with a plenty of instrumentations for various metric backend datastores, bindings to different components of your services and is a default metrics collector in Spring Boot 2.x (available backport for 1.x).

 This page is a small collection of findings and pitfalls we faced during Micrometer integration.